anarchivist/docker-archivesspace/README.md

 container for the [ArchivesSpace](http://github.com/archivesspace/archivesspace) archival management system, with MySQL and OpenJDK 7 JRE.
-To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/), clone this repo somewhwere, and then run:
+To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/), clone this repo somewhere, and then run:

     docker build -t <yourname>/archivesspace .